-If you’ve tried cannabis — particularly a variety with high levels of THC — you’ve probably experienced one of its most common side effects: “the munchies.”
+If you’ve tried cannabis — particularly a variety with high levels of THC — you’ve probably experienced one of its most notorious side effects: “the munchies.”

 You may have an irresistible urge to snack on something delicious.
 And once you open that bag of chips, you might find it tastes way better than it did before — which can lead to some serious snacking.

-The munchies can be explained by looking at how cannabis activates our endocannabinoid system, an internal body system which help regulates many basic functions such as sleep, mood, memory, immune response, and, you guessed it — hunger.
+The munchies can be explained by looking at how cannabis activates our endocannabinoid system, an internal body system which helps regulate many basic functions such as sleep, mood, memory, immune response, and, you guessed it — hunger.

-Cannabis, and THC in particular, is able to stimulate our appetite primarily by activating one of the two primary endocannabinoid receptors — CB1.
-That sets off a chain reaction of effects in the brain which can lead to hunger and increased feeding.
+Cannabis, and THC in particular, stimulates our appetite by activating one of the two primary endocannabinoid receptors — CB1.
+That sets off a chain reaction of effects which can lead to hunger and increased feeding.